Bunion: Surgery

 At present there are many different bunion surgeries for different effects.
 The age, health, lifestyle and activity level of the patient may also play a role in the choice of procedure.

 Traditional bunion surgery can be performed under local, spinal or general anesthetic.
+Percutaneous/minimally invasive techniques has been described to be effective for different severities of hallux valgus deformities (bunions).
+Data from studies using minimally invasive techniques have shorter operating and recovery times as well as increased cosmetic benefit.

 A person who has undergone bunion surgery can expect a 6- to 8-week recovery period during which crutches are usually required to aid mobility.
 An orthopedic cast is much less common today as newer, more stable procedures and better forms of fixation (stabilizing the bone with screws and other hardware) are used.
 Hardware may even include absorbable pins that perform their function and are then broken down by the body over the course of months.

-After recovery long term stiffness or limited range of motion may occur in some patients.
+After recovery, long term stiffness or limited range of motion may occur in some patients.
+Physical therapy after a surgical intervention, can help restore normal movement of the big toe.
 Visible or limited scarring may also occur for patients.
+Recurrence of bunions is a common post-surgical correction with many factors.
+Compliance with postsurgical instructions may be one of the methods patients can follow to reduce the recurrence.